brian-carroll/elm_c_wasm/README.md

 While tracing a value during minor GC, we can stop as soon as we see any address in the old generation.
 Everything in the old generation is considered "marked" for minor GC, and it can only point to other old generation values.
 So there is no need to trace any further.
 We already know the outcome.
 This should speed things up considerably.

 Compacting should also be fast simply because it only operates on live values, which are few and far between in the young generation.

+The lower threshold address for the collection does not *have* to be where I've drawn it here.
+On any cycle, we can choose any threshold address and limit the collection to addresses above it.
+We could decide to have many generations, rather than just two.
+Or we could choose the threshold based on some algorithm that accounts for the fact that space at the bottom of the heap is more expensive to free up.